magicmq/pyspigot-documentation/scriptoptions.md

   enabled: true
 ```

-### depend
+### load-priority

-Used to specify a list of other scripts that this script requires to load.
-This will ensure the script loads *after* all of its dependency scripts are loaded.
-Furthermore, if any of the script's dependencies are missing, the script will not load.
+Used to specify an integer load priority for the script.
+Scripts are loaded in order from highest to lowest load priority.
+In other words, scripts that have a higher load priority are loaded earlier, and scripts with a lower load priority are loaded later.
+If multiple scripts have the same load priority, they are loaded in alphabetical order.
 To list a dependency, use the full name of the script (including `.py`).

-?> This value is a list (even if there is only one item!), and it should be formatted as `depend: ['item1', 'item2', 'item3', ...]`

-Default: None
+Default: 1
 Usage:
 ``` yaml
 test.py: